 Commas are complicated.
 What tends to get overlooked with them though is independent clauses and dependent clauses.

 An independent clause can stand on its own.
-I walked into the house and greeted my dogs.
+I walked into the house.

 A dependent clause cannot stand on its own because some information is missing.
 After I came home from the store.

 When joining an independent clause and dependent clause, no comma is needed.
 But when joining two independent clauses, a comma is needed to separate the two ideas.

 Here are some examples: